afska/piugba/README.md

 - `make package`: Compiles and appends the GBFS file to the ROM
 - `make start`: Starts the compiled ROM
 - `make restart`: Recompiles and starts the ROM
+- `make reimport`: Reimport the songs and starts the ROM without recompiling

 #### Parameters